-The central air handling systems (commercial packaged roof top and central air handler types) address the introduction of fresh outside air in the equipment itself, through various forms of dampers and intake hoods.
-In retail applications, the terminal unit systems typically get their outside air directly from the outdoors via louvers or gravity intake vents if the space has access to exterior walls or roofs.
+The central air handling systems (indoor modular, indoor self-contained and outdoor packaged types) handle the introduction of fresh outside air in the equipment itself, through various forms of dampers and intake hoods.
+The terminal unit systems are usually paired with a dedicated outside air system.

-Some terminal unit systems are paired with a dedicated outside air system, often controlled by the Landlord.
 These systems are typically equipped with the appropriate temperature controls and filtration equipment to meet the minimum code requirements and basic comfort needs of the building occupants.

-Nearly all of the system types associated with retail stores offer many options for improving indoor air quality and reducing the risk of the spread of contaminants and pathogens.
+Nearly all of the system types associated with office buildings offer many options for improving indoor air quality and reducing the risk of the spread of contaminants and pathogens.
 The key is selecting the right combination of measures to achieve the optimum result for each system, within the budget constraints of the project, while maintaining acceptable comfort levels for the occupants.